 Data processing is carried out on the basis of Art.
 6(1) point (f) GDPR.
 Our legitimate interest lies in achieving the purpose already specified and in optimizing the marketing of our services.

 The information about your use of our websites generated by the cookie is usually transmitted to a LinkedIn server in the USA and stored there.
-An appropriate level of data protection is in place, pursuant to Art.
-45(1) GDPR, through LinkedIn’s participation in the Privacy Shield.
+We conclude the standard data protection clauses with service providers in third countries.
+These provide suitable guarantees for the protection of your data with service providers in third countries.
+You can request a copy of this data protection agreement using the contact details given above.

 You can object to data processing by LinkedIn Analytics by means of an opt out here: https://www.linkedin.com/help/linkedin/answer/62931/manage-advertising-preferences.